If you don’t see your question answered below, please give us a call!

 Do I have to turn the lights and music off?

 It’s up to you: some guests prefer a more modern experience by enjoying soothing music and low lighting during their float.
 Others wish to engage in a more traditional float and completely disconnect by removing all stimuli.
-In the 70s and 80s, floating was referred to as a “sensory deprivation” experience, but science is now showing that float tanks are actually a piece of sensory enhancement technology; a place where your entire system can focus on itself to cleanse, process, & reset.
+In the 70s and 80s, floating was referred to as a “sensory deprivation” experience, but research is now realizing that float tanks are actually a piece of sensory enhancement technology; a place where your entire system can focus on itself to cleanse, process, & reset.
 In addition, our Float Suites are spacious (8’x5’x7’), and we have several options for float enhancements, so our guests have a wide array of options for how they can enjoy their time floating.

 How is the water maintained and cleaned?